brandonvio/brandonvio/HEADER.md

 Greetings.
 My career experience so far has been mostly fullstack software engineering.
 However, throughout my career I've been involved in many other aspects of system delivery.
 My first tech job was with **Arcadia Software** who built the software that ran Qzar (at the time being the largest lazer tag franchise in the country).
 Part of my role was to configure the system for each new lazer tag center.
 This included installing the OS and the respective software for all 5 computers that ran the center, as well as networking the computers and validating connectivity and operations.
 Another highlight is building out and migrating all operational servers to a Hyper-V cluster for **Sgt Grit Marine Specialities** on top of a large Dell SAN for high availability.
 I also built out several CI/CD processes for companies such as **Broadlane** and **Crossmark** using CruiseControl.NET.

-Moving forward I'm focusing in on **Solution Architecture** and **DevOps** culture esp. as relates to cloud and AWS.
+Moving forward I'm focusing in on **Solution Architecture** and **DevOps** culture esp. as relates to cloud and **AWS**.
 I want to be a part of the digitial transformation that is changing the very nature of organizations around the world.
 My goal is to build amazing systems that provide transformative value.

 ## LinkedIn Profile Highlights